carlospolop/CloudPEASS/README.md

   - To reduce the bruteforce-timing you can indicate the **`--aws-services`** flag to brute-force only the services you are interested in.
   - If brute-force is used, AWSPEASS integrates a version of **[aws-Perms2ManagedPolicies](https://github.com/carlospolop/aws-Perms2ManagedPolicies)** to try to **guess more permissions** based on the permissions found.

+**Opsec**: AWSPEASS will try to get the name of the principal given by calling an API that won't generate logs in CloudTrail.
+Then, based on the name of the principal and the ID of the AWS acount it will try to guess if it belongs to a **Canary service** or not and will **ask the user if he wants to continue if it finds it suspicious**.

 Note that you will need to configure and **indicate the profile and region** to use to AWSPEASS.

 - Help